bertilmuth/being/README.md

 Being is based on [VLINGO XOOM](https://docs.vlingo.io/).
 VLINGO XOOM provides a powerful framework for building event-sourced services, based on the Actor Model.
 To understand what's going on under Being's hood, or to gain more flexibility, have a look at VLINGO's documentation.

-**This project is currently heavily under construction.
-Please check back soon, when the library will be available.**

 ## Getting started
 The easiest way to get started is by [cloning the samples](https://github.com/bertilmuth/being-samples), and adapting them.